solomonshalom/Bublr/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [hello@theabyss.ink](mailto:hello@theabyss.ink) or issues.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [hello@bublr.life](mailto:hello@bublr.life) or issues.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.